 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) projected in 2012 that job growth for sonographers or ultrasound technologists would grow about 39% through to 2022 (www.bls.gov) .
-In May 2014, the BLS reported that sonographers earned a median annual wage of $67,530.
+The U.S. Bureau of Labor Statistics (BLS) projected in 2014 that job growth for sonographers and cardiovascular technologists and technicians would grow about 24% through 2024 (www.bls.gov) .
+In May 2015, the BLS reported that sonographers earned a median annual wage of $68,970.
 These statistics varied according to geographic area, specialties, and experience.

 Sonographers are not required to obtain a license in order to work in any state in the U.S. However, there are voluntary certifications available from a number of organizations.
 Gaining registration or certification may increase an applicant's chances of obtaining employment.
 Certification involves passing an exam.
 Registered sonographers must become re-certified on a periodic basis, which requires completion of continuing education courses.